CoderMattGH/matts-file-viewer/README.md

 Simply double-clicking the *.jar should execute the program if you have JRE 17 or above installed.

-If this does not work then you can run the program via. the command line by typing `java -jar MattsFileViewer.jar` in the relevant directory.
+If this does not work then you can run the program via. the command line by typing `java -jar MattsFileViewer.jar` in the directory containing the file.

 # Running on Linux

 You will first need to set the executable bit on the file by running the command `chmod +x MattsFileViewer.jar`.
 You should then be able to double click to execute the file.

-If this does not work then you can run the program via. the command line by typing `java -jar MattsFileViewer.jar` in the relevant directory.
+If this does not work then you can run the program via. the terminal by typing `java -jar MattsFileViewer.jar` in the directory containing the file.